duffleit/duffleit.github.io-deprecated/_posts/2016-11-11-missing-optionals-in-C#.md

 ---

 This post is about my desire for F\#-optionals in C\#, and the reason why you should use them wisely in object-oriented languages.

-Let's start with something simple like this:
+**Let's start** it with something simple like this:

 ```csharp
 Image LoadImage(Url imageUrl)